nerves-project/nerves/docs/Customizing-Systems.md

 Building a Nerves system can require a lot of system resources and often takes a long time to complete.
-Once you are satisfied with the configuration of your Nerves system and you are ready to make a release you can create an artifact.
+Once you are satisfied with the configuration of your Nerves system and you are ready to make a release, you can create an artifact.
 An artifact is a pre-compiled version of your Nerves system that can be retrieved when calling `mix deps.get`.
 Artifacts will attempt to be retrieved using one of the helpers specified in the `artifact_sites` list in the `nerves_package` config.

+There are currently three different helpers:

+* `{:github_releases, "organization/repo"}`
-There are currently three different helpers, `{:github_releases, "organization/repo"}`, `{:github_api, "organization/repo", username: "", token: "", tag: ""}`, and
+* `{:github_api, "organization/repo", username: "", token: "", tag: ""}`
-`{:prefix, "url", opts \\ []}` . `artifact_sites` only declare the path of the location to the artifact.
+* `{:prefix, "url", opts \\ []}`

+`artifact_sites` only declare the path of the location to the artifact.
 This is because the name of the artifact is defined by Nerves and used to download the correct one.
 The artifact name for a Nerves system follows the structure `<name>-portable-<version>-<checksum>.tar.gz`.
 The checksum at the end of the file is calculated based off the contents of the files and directories specified in the `checksum` list in the `nerves_package` configuration.
 It is important to note that if you modify contents of any of the `checksum` files or directories after creating the artifact, the artifact will not match and will not be used.
 Therefore, you first need to define the `artifact_sites` before creating the artifact.